25 Jun Banning PowerPoint isn’t the answer – just use it more effectively

 1. Don’t be a robot

 Slides are there to support what you are saying; they shouldn’t be your script.
-Not only does it sound robotic to read from a slide, it can be boring for your audience when you don’t offer anything different to what’s been written.
+Not only does it sound robotic to read from a slide, but it can also be boring for your audience when you don’t offer anything different to what’s been written.
 If you fear public speaking, slides can sometimes make you more nervous as you try to keep to script.

 2. A picture paints a thousand words